 But no low-cost airlines at the moment charge for personal items.
 So our choice hack is perfecting our packing to fit in a personal item.
 Most people think of purses, laptop bags, or souvenir bags from the airport as the quintessential "personal items," but when we travel we often turn the personal item into our main piece of luggage!

 Roughly defined, a personal item is a single bag that will fit under the seat in front of you.
 Each airline has it’s own dimensions, but it’s roughly 18 x 14 x 8 inches.
 My favorite personal item is the JanSport Digibreak backpack.
-It is perfect whether I’m packing for 10 days in Europe or a work trip to Las Vegas.

 1. Bring matching, interchangeable pieces, not outfits